 TTC customers using wheelchairs/scooters and other mobility devices can travel on all subway trains.

-Each accessible subway car has one (or two in the case of the newer Toronto Rocket trains) allocated wheelchair/scooter position, which consists of a flip-up or flip-down row of seats, handhold, and Emergency Alarm strip or pull handle.
+Each accessible subway car has one (or two in the case of the Toronto Rocket trains on Line 1) allocated wheelchair/scooter position, which consists of a flip-up or flip-down row of seats, handhold, and Emergency Alarm strip or pull handle.
 Unlike buses, Operator (or Guard) assistance is not available for securing wheelchairs or scooters on subway trains.

 The easiest way to locate a wheelchair/scooter position onboard the train is by looking for the blue and white International Symbol of Access displayed on the outside of each car and by boarding the train at that door.
 Similar decals are located on the inside of the vehicle at the wheelchair/scooter position.